radiant-rstats/docker/README.md

 ## r-bionic

 You probably don't want to _run_ this image by itself.
-It is used in the radiant and rsm-msba application (see below).
+It is used in the `radiant` and `rsm-msba` application (see below).

-The first image contains R, Rstudio-sever, and Shiny-server.
 To build a new container based on `r-bionic` add the following at the top of your Dockerfile

 ```
 FROM vnijs:docker-bionic